Illegal, unreported and unregulated fishing: Africa

 In South Africa the value of IUU fishing for tonnages are 20 times the legal catch, and for the lobster resource, IUU fishing accounts for 25% of the total.
 In Eastern Africa, unsustainable fishing causes loss of income and a decrease in fish stocks; in Tanzania, in 2001 $20 million was lost due to IUU fishing, and in Somalia the IUU catches removed more than $450 million in fish value to the country.
 In the Western region, IUU fish loss per boat per year is estimated to be up to $3 million, and in Senegal, the country lost 2% of its GDP in 2012.
 IUU fishing in the region results in price distortion and unfair competition.
 Nigeria has a loss estimated between $30 million to $800 million from illegal fisheries.
 Illegal fishing in the Central African region is creating high risk to food security, and in Gabon is having severe economic impacts on the GDP.

-Asia Pacific Region
+Asia-Pacific Region

-In 2003, the value of IUU fishing in the Asian Pacific Economies was between $3102 million and $7312 million.
+In 2003, the value of IUU fishing in the Asian Pacific economies was between $3102 million and $7312 million.
 Illegal fishing impacts many economies in the region, and the degradation of marine environment by illegal fishing affects ecotourism and contributes to loss of employment and nutrition for the populations relying on fish as primary source of protein.
 IUU fishing in the Asia-Pacific usually leads to tax evasions, money laundering and document fraud.

-Illegal fishing by Indian fishermen in Sri Lankan waters in large numbers have led to several confutations including several deaths reported among Indian fishermen and Sri Lanka Navy that regularly intercept Indian fishing boats under the "Fisheries and Aquatic Resources Act No 2 of 1996".
+Illegal fishing by Indian fishermen in Sri Lankan waters in large numbers have led to several confrontations, including several deaths reported among Indian fishermen and Sri Lanka Navy that regularly intercept Indian fishing boats under the "Fisheries and Aquatic Resources Act No 2 of 1996".